Land registration (Scots law): Material facts

 On 15 May 2002, the Inner House allowed the appeal of Ms Burnett's trustee that he had ownership to the house.
 They distinguished the interpretation of Sharp v Thomson to cases of floating charges alone.
-The Grainger's appealed this decision to the Judicial Committee of the House of Lords, the Law Lords (the then final court of appeal for Scots civil cases, now replaced by the United Kingdom Supreme Court).
+The Grainger's appealed this decision to the Judicial Committee of the House of Lords, the Law Lords (then the final court of appeal for Scots civil cases, now replaced by the United Kingdom Supreme Court).